bytesource/rstore/README.md

 ## Available Options

-We can distinguish two kinds of options, file options and parse options.
+The method `from` accepts two kinds of options, file options and parse options:

-**File Options**
+### File Options
 File options are used for fetching csv data from a source.
 The following options are recognized:

 * **:has_headers**, default: `true`